“Judy Garland Wows ’em in Palace’s Return to 2-a-Day” – Louis Shaeffer, 1951

 October 17, 1926: “The Gumm Family” performed at a George O’Brien Dinner in their hometown of Grand Rapids, Minnesota.

-It was decided to have Judy sing the reprise live on the set with piano accompaniment only (Roger Edens was at the piano), rather than lip-sync to a pre-recording, due to the emotional nature of the scene.
+It was decided to have Judy sing the reprise live on the set with piano accompaniment only (Roger Edens was at the piano), rather than lip-sync to a pre-recording, due to its emotional nature.

 Listen to the on-set recording here:

-Months later, Judy had to refilm the scene due to the changes in the costumes after these early weeks of filming with the blonde Dorothy.
-The orchestral background music was not recorded until May 1939.
-All that exists is the audio to this earlier version.
+Months later, Judy had to refilm the scene, again live on the set, due to the changes in the costumes after these early weeks of filming with the blonde Dorothy.
+The orchestral background music was not recorded until May 6, 1939.
+All that exists of Judy’s vocal from both versions is the audio to this one.

 Photo provided by Kurt Raymond.
 Thanks, Kurt!